2015-2016 Employee Parking Permit Renewal

 You may submit your permit request online at the Parking Operations website at www.parking.indiana.edu.
-The parking website includes an inventory of each campus parking lot, a parking lot distance locator, a chart of permit prices and an option for full-time staff to pay for parking fines by salary reduction.
+The parking website also includes a chart of permit prices, an inventory of each campus parking lot, a parking lot distance locator, an option to appeal or pay a citation with a credit card, and an option for staff to pay for parking permits by salary reduction.

 The employee parking privilege is not transferable.
 The permit is for your use only.
 You may use the permit on any vehicle you drive to work.